0xHiteshPatel/appsvcs_integration_iapp/README.md

 Please read the [Wiki](https://github.com/0xHiteshPatel/appsvcs_integration_iapp/wiki) for detailed information.

 HINT: run "./build.sh" to generate the iApp template from source.
-The build system requires python.
+The build system requires a minimum of python 2.6 (which BIG-IP and BIG-IQ do not have).